• film + tv composition

 In March 2007, Hans Zimmer encouraged Jörg to move to California and pursue his dream of a career in film music.
 Since making the leap, Jörg has worked on over 30 films, written numerous cues for TV and trailers, and received a nomination for a News & Documentary Emmy in 2018.

-In addition to his work with Hollywood film composers like Hans Zimmer, Atli Örvarsson, Danny Elfman, Martin Tillmann, Harald Kloser, and others, Jörg also continues to design sounds for synthesizer manufacturers like Arturia, Native Instruments, Waldorf and many others, and work on music productions with producers and professionals such as Matt Salazar of In Flight Music Group.
+In addition to his work with Hollywood film composers like Hans Zimmer, Atli Örvarsson, Danny Elfman, Martin Tillmann, Harald Kloser, and others, Jörg also continues to design sounds for synthesizer manufacturers like Arturia, Native Instruments, Roland, Waldorf and many others.
+His own compositions for trailers, Film and TV gathered already placements in 280+ TV Shows and movies.

 Since 2016 Jörg is a member of the “Society of Composers and Lyricists”.